 Keep reading to educate yourself, find answers, and gain clarity.

-What is Enmeshment?
+What Is Enmeshment?

-Enmeshment is a psychological term that refers to blurred, weak or absent boundaries between people, often occurring in families and romantic relationships.
+Enmeshment is a psychological term that refers to blurred, weak, or absent boundaries between people, often occurring in families and romantic relationships.

 In other words, they will have a poor sense of self and no clearly formed identity.
 Enmeshment creates tremendous dysfunction within families and damaging impacts later in adult life.

 10 Signs You Experienced Toxic Family Enmeshment